Decoding general error correcting codes and the role of complementarity: Main results

-As explained in~\cite{HP2007}, the Hayden-Preskill protocol is analogous to transmitting quantum information through quantum erasure channels~\cite{BDS1997,BSST1999} with erasure rate $1-\frac{\ell}{N+k}$.
-However, unlike the usual setting where the best possible encoding is assumed, information is encoded by a given dynamics $U^S$ in the Hayden-Preskill protocol.
+As explained in~\cite{HP2007}, the Hayden-Preskill protocol is analogous to transmitting quantum information through a quantum erasure channel~\cite{BDS1997,BSST1999} with an erasure rate $1-\frac{\ell}{N+k}$.
+However, unlike typical settings in quantum information theory, the encoder in the Hayden-Preskill protocol is fixed to the specific unitary dynamics $U^S$.

-In~\cite{HP2007}, an upper bound on the average decoding error was derived under the assumption that $U^S$ is a Haar random unitary, on which the decoder also depends.
-It is straightforward to generalize the result to the following theorem~\cite{DBWR2010}.
+In~\cite{HP2007}, an upper bound on the average decoding error was derived under the assumption that $U^S$ is a Haar random unitary.